-Table 8-4: Stanislaus River Flood Mitigation and Direct Recharge Project: Summary (23 CCR §354.44(b))
+Table 8-5: Stanislaus River Flood Mitigation and Direct Recharge Project: Summary (23 CCR §354.44(b))

-Item in GSP Regulations Description Implementation Strategy and Criteria (§354.44(b)(1)(A); §354.44(b)(6)) Although similar to the OID In-lieu and Direct Recharge Project, this Project is different because of the timing perspective and the delivery of approximately 5,000 AF of surface water from the Stanislaus River in Wet water years (WYs).
-This Project is intended to mitigate flood releases from New Melones Reservoir during the winter months whereby reducing impacts on the lower Stanislaus River, the San Joaquin River and the Delta.
-This is currently in the conceptual stage and is a Project the NDE landowners may wish to pursue in the future if additional Projects are needed to reach sustainability in lieu of Management Actions.
-Timeline and Implementation Status (§354.44(b)(4)) This Project is currently in the early conceptual stage and thus, the start and completion dates for this Project have yet to be determined.
-If it should ultimately be implemented, an updated timeline will be provided in GSP Annual Reports and Five-Year Assessment Reports.
+Item in GSP Regulations Description Implementation Strategy and Criteria (§354.44(b)(1)(A); §354.44(b)(6)) Utilizing the conveyance infrastructure provided by the OID In-lieu and Direct Recharge Project, this Project would provide approximately 5,000 AF of surface water from the Stanislaus River in Wet WYs.
+The Project is intended to mitigate flood releases from New Melones Reservoir during the winter months whereby reducing impacts on the lower Stanislaus River, the San Joaquin River, and the Delta.
+The Project is currently in the conceptual stage and will continue to be evaluated by the GSAs and NDE landowners.
+Timeline and Implementation Status (§354.44(b)(4)) Project start and completion dates have not been determined.
+Updates to Project activities will be provided in Annual Reports and Periodic Evaluations.
 Benefits are expected to accrue in wet hydrologic year types when flood water is available for use, potentially beginning the first year of Project implementation.
-Notice to public and other agencies (§354.44(b)(1)(B)) Public and/or inter-agency noticing will be facilitated through GSAs and/or district board meetings, GSAs and/or district website(s), GSAs and/or district newsletters, inter-basin coordination meetings, GSP Annual Reports and Five- Year Assessment Reports, public scoping meetings, and environmental/regulatory permitting notification processes.
-Water source & reliability (§354.44(b)(6)) This Project would use available flood water from the Stanislaus River.
-This Project is currently in the early conceptual stage.
-The precise reliability of available water would be identified if/when the Project is evaluated and selected for implementation.
-This information will be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
-Legal authority, permitting processes, and regulatory control (§354.44(b)(3); §354.44(b)(7)) Required permitting and regulatory review will be project-specific and initiated through consultation with applicable governing agencies.
-Governing agencies for which consultation will be initiated may include, but is not limited to: OID, USBR, DWR, SWRCB, CDFW, Flood Board, RWQCBs, USFWS, NMFS, LAFCo, County(ies) of Stanislaus and/or Tuolumne, and CARB.

-Item in GSP Regulations Description The sustainability indicators expected to benefit are groundwater levels, groundwater in storage, and depletion of interconnected surface water.
-Benefits and benefit evaluation methodology This Project is currently in the early conceptual stage.
-Thus, the expected yield of this Project has yet to be determined and will be reported in GSP Annual Reports and Five-Year Assessment Reports when known. (§354.44(b)(5)) Evaluation of benefits will be based on analysis of without-Project and with- Project effects on the SGMA sustainability indicators.
+Public Noticing (§354.44(b)(1)(B)) Public and/or inter-agency noticing may be facilitated through STRGBA GSA meetings and/or local agency meetings, associated website(s), inter- basin coordination meetings, other public meetings hosted by the GSAs, Annual Reports and Periodic Evaluations, public scoping meetings, and/or applicable permitting notification processes.
+Water Source & Reliability (§354.44(b)(6)) The Project would use available flood water from the Stanislaus River.
+The precise reliability of available water would be identified when the Project has been evaluated and developed for implementation.
+This information will be reported in Annual Reports and Periodic Evaluations.
+Legal Authority, Permitting and Regulatory Processes, (§354.44(b)(3); §354.44(b)(7)) Required permitting and regulatory review will be Project-specific and initiated through consultation with applicable governing agencies.
+Governing agencies for which consultation will be initiated will be identified during Project evaluation.
+Benefits and benefit evaluation methodology (§354.44(b)(5)) The sustainability indicators expected to benefit would be determined during Project evaluation.
+Conceptually, groundwater levels, groundwater storage, land subsidence, and interconnected surface water would benefit from this project.
+The expected groundwater benefits from the Project are not yet known and will be determined during project evaluation.
+Evaluation of benefits will be based on analysis of without- project and with-project effects on sustainability indicators.
 Each Project may be evaluated as part of a scenario and the C2VSimTM would be used to assess the benefits and impacts on the subbasin sustainability.
-Costs (§354.44(b)(8)) This Project is currently in the early conceptual stage.
-Thus, the anticipated costs of this Project have yet to be determined and will be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
-The NDE landowners, as the Project proponent, would identify funding sources to cover Project costs as part of Project development.
+Costs (§354.44(b)(8)) The anticipated costs of this Project will be determined during its evaluation.
+The Project proponent would identify funding sources to cover costs as part of Project development.
 These may include grants, fees, loans, and other assessments.

-8.3.2.
-Retention Basin Standards Specifications Update (Project 10)
+8.4.2.
+Retention System Standards Specifications Update (Project 10)

-This Project would aim to change standards for future storm drains so that the drains would not discharge straight to rivers, creeks, or canals but rather to retention basins.
+The Retention System Standards Specifications Update Project (Project) would aim to change standards for future storm drains so that the drains would not discharge straight to rivers, creeks, or canals but rather to retention systems.
 This would increase the sustainability footprint of the City of Modesto through future growth.
-Currently, approximately 16.37 Square miles out of 45 Square miles (36 percent) of the City of Modesto area drain to surface water, with approximately 64 percent draining and contributing to local recharge.
-If the City of Modesto adopts new storm drain standards, 100 percent of runoff from newly developed areas would reach a retention system with an approximate runoff coefficient of 0.7, and an average rainfall of 12.14 inches per year.
+Approximately 36 percent of the surface area in the City of Modesto drains to surface water, with approximately 64 percent draining and contributing to local recharge.
+If the City of Modesto adopts new storm drain standards, 100 percent of runoff from newly developed areas would reach a retention system with an approximate runoff coefficient of 0.7 and an average rainfall of 12.14 inches per year.

-Table 8-5: Retention Basin Standards Specifications Update: Summary (23 CCR §354.44(b))
+Table 8-6: Retention System Standards Specifications Update: Summary (23 CCR §354.44(b))